 Phase 3: Restore Muscle Strength

 Your calf, ankle and foot muscles will require strengthening to recover from the injury and prevent future episodes.
 It is essential to regain normal muscle strength to provide standard dynamic ankle control and function.
 Your strength and power should gradually progress from non-weight bear to partial, and then full weight bear and resistance loaded exercises.
-You may also require strengthening for your other leg, gluteal and lower core muscles depending on your assessment findings.
+You may also require strengthening your other leg, gluteal and lower core muscles, depending on your assessment findings.
 Your physiotherapist will guide you.

 Phase 4: Restore High Speed, Power, Proprioception and Agility